 Learn About Autistic Social and Cultural Environments

 In many ways, the neurodiversity movement around the world today resembles the civil rights movements of the 1960s and 1970s.
 However, the internet has made connecting with other advocates easier.
 Millions of autistics connect and form worldwide communities.
 Just check out the hashtag #ActuallyAutistic.

-When instructors view autism through the medical model, they enforce the idea that students are the problem, simply for being themselves.
-When autistic students are treated as disordered, they may internalize the negative ways others talk about and respond to them.
+When instructors view autism through the medical model, they enforce the idea that students are the problem, simply for being themselves, which might lead autistic students to internalize the negative ways others talk about and respond to them.